Facebook mistakenly leaked developer analytics reports to testers

 One affected developer told TechCrunch “Not sure why it would ever be appropriate to send business metrics to an app user.
 When I created my app (in beta) I added dozens of people as testers as it only meant they could login to the app…not access info!”
 They’re still waiting for the disclosure from Facebook.

+Facebook wouldn’t disclose a ballpark number of apps impacted by the error.
+Last year it announced 1 million apps, sites and bots were on Facebook Analytics.
+However, this issue only affected apps, and only 3 percent of them.

-The privacy mistake comes just weeks after a bug caused 14 million users’ Facebook status update composers to change their default privacy setting to public.
+The mistake comes just weeks after a bug caused 14 million users’ Facebook status update composers to change their default privacy setting to public.
 And Facebook has had problems with misdelivering business information before.
 In 2014, Facebook accidentally sent advertisers receipts for other business’ ad campaigns, causing significant confusion.
 The company has also misreported metrics about Page reach and more on several occasions.
+Though user data didn’t leak and today’s issue isn’t as severe as others Facebook has dealt with, developers still consider their business metrics to be private, making this a breach of that privacy.

 While Facebook has been working diligently to patch app platform privacy holes since the Cambridge Analytica scandal, removing access to many APIs and strengthening human reviews of apps, issues like today’s make it hard to believe Facebook has a proper handle on the data of its 2 billion users.